Contemporary-Physicslab/Demolab/book/book/4 thermodynamics/4B heat and the first law/4B60 Mechanical Equivalent of Heat/4B6003 Dropping Lead Shot/4B6003 Dropping Lead Shot.md

 ## Presentation
-The tube is rotated over 180 degrees, such that the lead shot drops from one end of the tube to the other end (see the enlarged {numref}`Figure {number} <4b6003/figure_4B60.03b.jpg>`).
+The tube is rotated several times over 180 degrees, such that the lead shot drops from one end of the tube to the other end (see the enlarged {numref}`Figure {number} <4b6003/figure_4B60.03b.jpg>`).
 ```{figure} figures/figure_4B60.03b.jpg
 ---
 width: 70%